0xAX/linux-insides/Interrupts/linux-interrupts-1.md

 }
 ```

-from the [arch/x86/boot/pm.c](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/boot/pm.c).
+From the [arch/x86/boot/pm.c](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/boot/pm.c).
 The `Interrupt Descriptor table` can be located anywhere in the linear address space and the base address of it must be aligned on an 8-byte boundary on `x86` or 16-byte boundary on `x86_64`.
 The base address of the `IDT` is stored in the special register - `IDTR`.
 There are two instructions on `x86`-compatible processors to modify the `IDTR` register:

 * `LIDT`
 * `SIDT`